 The curriculum is developmentally appropriate as it is based on a developmental model that holds that children have identifiable stages of development and their education must be appropriate to the specific stages of development.
 The school has specific standards-based curriculum for each grade level.
 The curriculum outcome standard of the school is that all students function at or above grade level in areas of reading, language arts, mathematics, science, and social studies.

 The core curriculum consists of reading/language arts, mathematics, science, and social studies.
-In addition students participate in physical education, visual-performing arts, technology, and foreign language courses.
+In addition students participate in physical education, and technology.

 The curriculum is designed to allow each child the opportunity to communicate and to develop an interest in culturally diverse literature and other reading materials.
 Emphasis is on acquiring basic skills using sequential learning standards.
 Through the utilization of cooperative and flexible learning strategies, participation in small group activities promotes positive social development, responsibility, and academic interaction.

 Innovative teaching plans provide activities to build visual, auditory, and kinesthetic skills for students who learn best through seeing, hearing and movement.
 These activities employ one or more modalities to build sound-symbol association skills and provide lively and engaging ways to capitalize on children’s individual intellectual strengths and learning styles.